barbatron/gke-poc-toolkit-demos/multi-cluster-network-resiliency/README.md

 fi
 ```

-4. **Run `./gkekitctl create --config config.yaml` from this directory.** This will take about 30 minutes to run.
+4. **Run `./gkekitctl apply --config config.yaml` from this directory.** This will take about 30 minutes to run.

 5. **Connect to your newly-created GKE clusters.**